Magnetite: Magnetite nanoparticles

 Magnetite micro- and nanoparticles are used in a variety of applications, from biomedical to environmental.
 One use is in water purification: in high gradient magnetic separation, magnetite nanoparticles introduced into contaminated water will bind to the suspended particles (solids, bacteria, or plankton, for example) and settle to the bottom of the fluid, allowing the contaminants to be removed and the magnetite particles to be recycled and reused.
 This method works with radioactive and carcinogenic particles as well, making it an important cleanup tool in the case of heavy metals introduced into water systems.

 Another application of magnetic nanoparticles is in the creation of ferrofluids.
 These are used in several ways.
 Ferrofluids can be used for targeted drug delivery in the human body.
 The magnetization of the particles bound with drug molecules allows "magnetic dragging" of the solution to the desired area of the body.
 This would allow the treatment of only a small area of the body, rather than the body as a whole, and could be highly useful in cancer treatment, among other things.
 Ferrofluids are also used in magnetic resonance imaging (MRI) technology.

 Coal mining industry

-For the separation of coal from waste, dense medium baths were used.
-This technique employed the difference in densities between coal (1.3–1.4 tonnes per m³) and shales (2.2–2.4 tonnes per m³).
-In a medium with intermediate density (water with magnetite), stones sank and coal floated.
+For the separation of coal from waste, dense medium baths are used.
+This technique employs the difference in densities between coal (1.3–1.4 tonnes per m3) and shales (2.2–2.4 tonnes per m3).
+In a medium with intermediate density (water with magnetite), stones sink and coal floats.

 Magnetene

-Magnetene is a 2 dimensional flat sheet of magnetite noted for its ultra-low-friction behavior.
+Magnetene is a two-dimensional flat sheet of magnetite noted for its ultra-low-friction properties.